 Mark Cohick has played baritone saxophone since junior high school, and has played with the UMKC Jazz Ensemble, the S.S.
 Norway Big Band, Trilogy Big Band, Boulevard Big Band, New Jazz Order and the People’s Liberation Big Band.
 Cohick plays all woodwind instruments, and has played with Kansas City Symphony, Ballet and Opera, toured Europe with Broadway shows and recorded for radio, TV and film.

 Dr. David Aaberg is the Director of Jazz-Commercial Music at the University of Central Missouri, a position he has held since 1986.
-In 2011 he received the Outstanding Jazz Educator Award from the Missouri Association for Jazz Education.
-David holds BA and MM degrees in Composition from Central Washington University and a DMA in Composition from The University of Texas at Austin.
-He regularly performs in the Jim Lower Jazz Orchestra and has played lead trumpet with the Louis Neal Big Band since 2004.
+He holds BA and MM degrees in Composition from Central Washington University and a DMA in Composition from The University of Texas at Austin.
+David regularly performs in the Jim Lower Jazz Orchestra and the Louis Neal Big Band.
 His playing and arrangements can be heard on numerous recordings with the Boulevard Big Band and the Trilogy Big Band.
 As well as playing in the KCJO trumpet section, David also serves the organization as a staff arranger.

-Jeff Hamer studied trombone at the University of Missouri – Kansas City Conservatory of Music and Dance.
+Jeff Hamer studied trombone at the University of Missouri – Kansas City Conservatory of Music.
 He has performed on more than twenty recordings, including Tim Whitmer, the New Vintage Big Band, Kerry Strayer Orchestra, Boulevard Big Band, and others.
-As a freelance artist he has performed with Natalie Cole, Debby Boone, and with such touring groups as the Jimmy Dorsey and Guy Lombardo Orchestras.
-Jeff is the Director of IT with 360 Architecture.
+As a freelance artist he has performed with Natalie Cole, Debby Boone, and with such touring groups as The World Famous Glenn Miller Orchestra, Jimmy Dorsey, and Guy Lombardo Orchestras.
+Jeff is a principal and global director of IT for HOK.